🍵🍵🍵💻

 • Validate user input

-• Sanitize data (to prevent XSS & injection attacks)
+• Sanitize data (prevent XSS & injection)

-• • Use JWT (JSON Web Tokens) or OAuth for authentication
+• Use JWT or OAuth for authentication

 • Rate limit requests to prevent abuse